Webinar Popup Cancel button

 • Name of the city and state

-If the manufacturer’s address isn’t included on the label, you must add “manufactured by” or “distributed by” in front of the address.
+If the manufacturer’s address isn’t included on the label, you must add “manufactured for…” or “distributed by…” in front of the address.

-Template for correct address declaration is given below:
+The template for the correct address declaration is given below:

 3. Net quantity of contents declaration

-The net quantity of contents is the total weight of the product.
-And it must be expressed accurately using the Imperial System of Measurement.
+The net quantity of contents is the product's total weight.
+It must be expressed accurately on the cosmetic label using the Imperial System of Measurement.

 Weights should be expressed in avoirdupois pounds and ounces.
 You must prefix the weight statement with the terms “net weight” or “net wt.”